Easy to Difficult Bible Trivia Quiz

 -

-On what did Jesus ride when he entered Jerusalem during the last week of his life?
+What animal did Jesus ride when he entered Jerusalem during the last week of his life?

 a.
 Goat.